Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Oh, don't tell me I'm seeing what I'm seeing.

-Alberto Gonzalez at a press conference saying I acknowledge mistakes were made here in the firing of these eight U.S. attorneys.
+Alberto Gonzalez in a press conference saying, I acknowledge mistakes were made here in the firing of these eight U.S. attorneys.

 Don't give them that.

-Why don't you just put a gun in your mountain?
+Why don't you just put a gun in your mouth and shoot yourself?

-That's the only thing that's gonna make them happy, Alberto, is if you commit suicide on camera.
+That's the only thing that's going to make them happy, Alberto, is if you commit suicide on camera.

 I acknowledge mistakes were made.